PowerShell/PowerShell/docs/learning-powerShell/powershell-beginners-guide.md

 ---
 In this section, you will learn how to
 - create a file, delete a file and change file directory
-- find syntax of PowerShell Cmdlets
+- find syntax of PowerShell cmdlets
+- get help if you needed
 - discover what version of PowerShell you are currently using
-- exit PowerShell session
+- exit a PowerShell session
 - and more

 As mentioned above, PowerShell commands is designed to have Verb-Noun structure, for instance Get-Process, Set-Location, Clear-Host, etc. Let’s exercise some of the basic PowerShell commands, also known as **cmdlets**.

 Please note that we will use the PowerShell prompt sign **PS />** as it appears on Linux in the following examples.
-It is shown as **PS C:\>** on  Windows.
+It is shown as **PS C:\\>** on  Windows.

 **1. Get-Process**: displays the processes running on your system.